vesellov/bitdust.docs.old/install.md

         bitdust help

-Please read more about BitDust Commands at http://bitdust.io/commands.html to start playing with software.
+To run the software type:

+        bitdust

+Start as background process:

+        nohup bitdust &

+or, simply:

+        bitdust detach

+To get some more insights or just to know how to start playing with software you can visit [BitDust Commands](http://bitdust.io/commands.html) page.

-## Dependencies
+## Known dependencies

 python 2.6 or 2.7, python3 is not supported
     http://python.org/download/releases